frontmark/experimental/ionos-cloud-init/README.md

 ```

 to delete all contents of the datacenter named `foobar`
-- except for the "Internet Access", which is left alone.
+(except for the "Internet Access", which is left alone).

 Note that you will be asked to confirm the deletion
 and solve a simple math problem to delete the datacenter: